aryx/yacfe/readme.txt

 Configuration
 -------------------

-The Yacfe parser relies on the fact that in most C and C++ software, programmers follow a limited number of conventions on the use of cpp which makes it possible to represent most of the cpp idioms in the AST.
+The Yacfe parser relies on the fact that in most C programs, programmers follow a limited number of conventions on the use of cpp which makes it possible to represent most of the cpp idioms in the AST.
 It also makes it possible for the parser to disambiguate